The-OpenDAO/sos-market/README.md

-# Polkamarkets
+# SOSMarket

-Polkamarkets is an Autonomous Prediction Market Protocol built for cross-chain information exchange and trading, based on Polkadot.
+SOSMarket is an Autonomous Prediction Market Protocol built for cross-chain information exchange and trading, based on Polkadot.

 ## Project Overview